 The key areas for Barcelona nightlife are Placa Reial, favourite with the backpacker crowd and home to several bars and clubs of dubious quality, and Port Olimpic where a string of plush lounge bars serve up cocktails by day turning into clubs at night.
 For some more authentic action, and if you can stand the crush, hit some of the city’s traditional xampanyerias for cheap Cava and tapas.
 Alternatively bar crawl your way around Raval, via swanky Marmalade and gritty Ambar before ending at Apolo for some indie/electro dirty beats.
 Other great places to end the night include the five dancefloors of Razzmatazz, the friendly music-driven Sala BeCool club, or the open-air posing palace that is La Terrrazza (summer only).

 Cheap airlines Easyjet, Vueling, BMI baby, Wizzair, Jet2 and Ryanair (who also fly to Girona and Reus, both 1.5 hours away) are probably your best bets if you’re jetting in from the UK or elsewhere in Europe.
 Whilst BA, Iberia, BMI, Continental, Delta are the old school carriers if you’re flying from the US or Canada.
-As cross-Atlantic journeys can get pretty pricey, travellers from these countries might want to check out a flight comparison site, such as Flight Hub, for cheap flights.
+As cross-Atlantic journeys can get pretty pricey, travellers from these countries might want to check out a flight comparison site.

 Barcelona Life is a handy resource, with great cultural and nightlife info, whilst the hopelessly unstylish Barcelona Tourist Guide does at least have every bit of practical info you could possibly need.
 For a wide range of local tips by local people check out the aptly named Spotted by Locals – Barcelona section.